Barcoding Invariants and Their Comparison: Background

 For example, let $\cC = \add Q$ where $Q$ is the set of isoclasses of all interval representations in $P$.
-In this setting, we call a minimal $\cC$-resolution a \emph{minimal interval resolution}, and the global $\cC$-dimension of $\pfdrepk P$ the \emph{global interval dimension} of $P$.
+In this setting, we call a minimal $\cC$-resolution a \emph{minimal interval resolution}, the global $\cC$-dimension of $\pfdrepk P$ the \emph{global interval dimension} of $P$, and a $\cC$-cover an \emph{interval cover.}

 \begin{proposition}[{\cite[Proposition 4.5]{asashiba2023approximation}}] The global interval dimension of a finite poset is finite. \end{proposition}

 Proposition~\ref{prop:finite_interval_dimension} implies that for any finite poset $P$, any $M\in \pfdrepk P$ admits a minimal interval resolution of finite length $\ell$ (where $\ell$ is at most the global interval dimension of $P$):